 Primary Care for Senior Adults

-Alzheimer’s disease is the most diagnosed form of dementia, which is a general term to describe a range of symptoms due to loss of brain function.
-Alzheimer’s disease is progressive and begins with mild memory loss.
 Over time, symptoms get worse.
-People with Alzheimer’s disease may not recognize family members, may have trouble speaking or reading and may forget how to perform daily activities.
+People with Alzheimer’s disease may not recognize family members.
+They may also have trouble speaking or reading and may forget how to perform daily activities.
 While there is no treatment to stop the disease, some drugs may help keep symptoms from getting worse for a time.

 Osteoporosis